Drew-Macgibbon/simone-bodmer-homepage/README.md

 This is the original [homepage](https://simonebodmerturner.com/)

 This is intended only as a showcase of my skills and will not be used for any comercial gain.
-If was at my workstation the quality of work and speed of delivery would have been much swifter, my mobile is aboutdesktopplode from hotspotting!
+If was at my workstation the quality of work and speed of delivery would have been much swifter, my mobile is about to explode from hotspotting!

 <table style="margin-top: 40px;">